yuvalgrofman/Ass-Three/README.md

 Secondly, This algorithm automatically sets the k value used in the KNN algorithm to 5 and the distance metric used is the euclidean distance.

+Thirdly, there exists default train and test files called classified.csv and Unclassified.csv accordingly.
+These files are placed in `client/data` directory, the relative path from the build file is `../client/data`.

+Finally, if a client tries to connect to the server after the timeout length passed and the server isn't accepting more clients, the client will just wait until the server closes and then will print the error message `connection refused`.

 # The Client

 As mentioned above, the project contains a server and a client.